The six operations in topology: Introduction

-It is universally acknowleged that the most complete reference dealing with the \textit{six functor formalism} for sheaves on topological spaces is Masaki Kashiwara and Pierre Schapira's seminal book \textit{Sheaves on Manifolds} [KS90].
-However, for technical reasons related to the construction of derived functors, the authors there restrict themselves to hypersheaves with values in bounded derived categories of rings with finite global dimension.
-In this paper we exploit the power of the now established theory of $\infty$-categories (as developed for example in [Lur09] or [Cis19]) to extend the formalism to a much broader setting.
-More precisely, if $f: X\rightarrow Y$ is a continous map between locally compact Hausdorff topological spaces and $\cate{C}$ is any stable bicomplete $\infty$-category, we use Lurie's Verdier duality equivalence ([Lur17, Theorem 5.5.5.1])
+One of the most complete and general reference dealing with the \textit{six functor formalism} for sheaves on locally compact Hausdorff topological spaces is Masaki Kashiwara and Pierre Schapira's seminal book \textit{Sheaves on Manifolds} \cite{kashiwara1990sheaves}.
+However, for technical reasons related to the construction of derived functors, the authors there restrict themselves to bounded derived categories of sheaves of $R$-modules, where $R$ is assumed to have finite global dimension.
+From a modern perspective, considering $\infty$-categorical enhancements of derived categories, this can be regarded as the full subcategory of sheaves with values in $D(R)$ spanned by bounded objects.